 During a voluntary interview you are free to leave the police station at any time, unless you are then arrested by the police.

-People often wrongly assume that because it’s voluntary and not always at a police station, a voluntary interview is somehow not as serious as if you’d been arrested.
+People often wrongly assume that because it’s voluntary and not always at a police station, a voluntary interview is somehow less serious than if you have been arrested.

 At Lawtons our team of highly experienced legal representatives are available 24 hours a day and 7 seven days each week throughout the year to represent you.
 We can help guide you through the police interview process, arranging the interview with the police, at a time and date to suit you.